What To Do After a Car Accident

 After a crash, it’s important to get to safety as quickly as possible.

-Before you start gathering information from the other driver after a crash, it's important to get to safety as quickly as possible.
-If you had a minor fender bender, you don't have to leave the cars where they are.
+Before you start gathering information from the other driver after a crash, it’s important to get to safety as quickly as possible.
+If you had a minor fender bender, you don’t have to leave the cars where they are.
 Often, the police will not come to file a report on a minor accident.
-Safely move out of the way of traffic, but if you can't move your car without causing further damage, don't try.
-Your insurance company should be able to hire a tow truck to move it for you.
+Safely move out of the way of traffic, but if you can’t move your car without causing further damage, don’t try.

-After an accident, you should speak to the other driver only to get his or her information and to make sure the driver is OK.
-Don't admit fault or say "I'm sorry" during your conversation, as it could be used against you in future proceedings.
+- Watch What You Say: After an accident, you should speak to the other driver only to get his or her information and to make sure the driver is OK.
+Don’t admit fault or say “I’m sorry” during your conversation, as it could be used against you in future proceedings.

-Your insurance company will need information to process your accident claim.
+- Gather Information: Your insurance company will need information to process your accident claim.
 Some insurance providers offer forms that can help you get organized while gathering information.
 You may need information from the other drivers involved, the name of your insurance representative and whether your car is damaged and how badly.